hellerve/Quines/README.md

 To make things easier for you, i've provided a Makefile.
 Just hack in `make` and dive into the `bin`directory.
-The scripts I have provided all follow the naming convention `quine_PROGRAMMINGLANGUAGE` and are directly executable, except the F# version, which is a pain to run on Unix.
+The scripts I have provided all follow the naming convention `quine_PROGRAMMINGLANGUAGE` and are directly executable, except the Java and the F# versions, the latter of which is a pain to run on Unix.
 For all you F# noobs(I know I am), a quick way to make this as painless as possible:

 ```
 fsharpi --use:quine_fsharp --quiet